-This September, LHS will host the cities of Atlanta, Philadelphia, Minneapolis, and San Antonio for the inaugural Local Housing Solutions Institute, a program to help cities and counties refine and strengthen their housing strategies to promote housing affordability and other locally defined housing goals.
-Senior officials from key housing and other agencies and organizations will take part in the Institute, designed by leading housing experts.
+In September of 2019, LHS hosted the cities of Atlanta, Philadelphia, Minneapolis, and San Antonio for the inaugural Local Housing Solutions Institute, a program to help cities and counties refine and strengthen their housing strategies to promote housing affordability and other locally defined housing goals.
+Learn more about the LHSI.

 LocalHousingSolutions.org breaks new ground in several important respects:

 - It was developed through a Community of Practice comprised of many of the nation’s leading housing experts and practitioners.
 A core working group met intensively over a period of two years to inform the structure and content of the website.
 A national advisory council provided additional input and feedback, helping to ensure the guidance reflects a broad range of views and experiences.

 - It provides step-by-step guidance on how cities, towns and counties can develop comprehensive local housing strategies, including guidance on analyzing local housing needs, identifying housing policy objectives, selecting and implementing housing policies, and balancing competing needs and interests.

 - Unlike most other guides that focus on a limited number of policy options, LocalHousingSolutions.org provides guidance on the full array of housing policy tools available to local government, including: planning, zoning, tax, permitting, city/county subsidy, and housing authority tools.